Creamy, delicious, and oh-so-satisfying, this Dirty Risotto is the perfect cross between Cajun style dirty rice and traditional Italian risotto!

 Start off by simmering 5 cups of chicken broth (I use low sodium) in a large saucepan.
 You don’t need to boil it or anything; it just needs to be heated through so you’re not adding cold/cool chicken broth to your rice when the time comes.

-While that is warming up, heat the olive oil and butter in a large, heavy sauce pan.
-Remove some sweet Italian sausage from the casings and add to the pan, breaking it up into smallish chunks.
+Heat the olive oil and butter in a large, heavy sauce pan.
+Remove the sweet Italian sausage from the casings and add to the pan, breaking it up into smallish chunks.
 Add the onions, garlic, bell peppers, and mushrooms.
 Sautee all of this until the sausage is browned and the veggies start to soften, then season with salt, pepper, and if you want a little kick, the cayenne pepper.
 Add the unrinsed rice to the pan, stirring to coat it in the oils and butter, and letting it brown a little (just a minute or two).

 *This post was sponsored by The Glass Barn, Indiana’s Corn and Soybean growers, but as always, all thoughts and opinions are my own.*